is0383kk/Multimodal-GMM/README.md

 1. The first step is to create the observation data using **make_data.py**.
 Then, create **data1.txt** and **data2.txt**. **true_label.txt** is the label data for calculating ARI.
 2. After that, you can use **mgmm.py** to run the clustering.

-The image below shows the actual generated observables for the two modalities.
+The image below shows the actual generated observables for the two modalities.（The cluster numbers for the two data points are the same）
 <div>
 	<img src='/image/data1.png' height="200px">
 </div>